mcmj2016/hello-world/README.md

 # hello-world
 First repository
 This is it!
-I finally made to GitHub! seems like i will enjoy every second spent here!
+I finally made it to GitHub! seems like i will enjoy every second spent here!
 Let's Code.